 We love what we do.
 And we want to help develop the next generation of journalists.
 The Immersive Journalism Fellowship program enables us to host two six-month paid fellowships each year.
 This is a program of the Tula Foundation.

-The fellow and intern will be integral to our editorial team and will participate in weekly editorial meetings and decision-making around story selection.
-Specific duties will depend on the qualifications of the individual and the current needs of the magazine, but could include: fact checking, researching, writing, newsletter prep, editing, photography, videography, video editing, data visualization, motion graphics, animation, and/or illustration.
+The fellows are integral to our editorial team and participate in weekly editorial meetings and decision-making around story selection.
+Specific duties depend on the qualifications of the individual and the current needs of the magazine, but may include: fact-checking, researching, writing, newsletter prep, editing, photography, videography, video editing, data visualization, motion graphics, animation, and/or illustration.

-The internship would typically run from May–August and the fellowship from May–December, but we are open to flexibility on the exact dates.
+Fellowships typically run from May–October but there is some flexibility on the exact dates.
 The positions are generally posted in late January or early February.
 The current status of applications is listed below.

-Applications for our 2020 internship and fellowship are now closed.
-Check back in early 2021 for information about next year’s program.
+Applications for our 2021 fellowships are now closed.
+Check back in early 2022 for details of our 2022 fellowships.